hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 Package metadata that will appear in the Windows user interface.
 Taken from the top level app metadata by default but can be overridden.

+### `app.windows.manifests.msix.background-color`

+Background color of the app tile in Windows.
+Can be either an RGB hex color preceded by a `#` character (e.g., `#ABCD12`), or a [color name supported by Microsoft](https://learn.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-uap-visualelements#remarks).
+From [compatibility level](../compatibility-levels.md) 12, it defaults to `transparent`.
+Before that, it defaulted to `#ffffff`.

 ### `app.windows.manifests.msix.extensions-xml`

 Raw XML that will be added into the Application-scoped `<Extensions/>` tag in the manifest.
 Useful for adding operating system integrations that Conveyor doesn't yet support out of the box.